jjstoessel/Scribe2NeoScribe/README.md

 _Requirements_

 Scribe2NeoScribe requires the open source LibMEI framework.
 Download LibMEI from here https://github.com/DDMAL/libmei and follow the installation instruction given there.
 LibMEI framework requirements need to be also observed.
+Please note that "frbr" bibliographic module needs to be compiled into the LibMEI framework for Scribe2NeoScribe.

+Scribe2NeoScribe currently uses existing MEI modules.
+Future releases will add support for the NeoScribe MEI Module, especially for handingly Trecento and Ars nova notation.

 Scribe2NeoScribe also requires the Standard C++ Library and compiles in the Apple LLVM 5.0 C/C++ compiler.